chen-yifu/NLP-EMR-Pipeline/README.md

 Sometimes you may want a value to be encoded a certain way.
 This can include using regex to clean a value or some kind of different encoding method.

+### regex generation function

+This pipeline's coolest and probably most confusing feature is the regular pattern (regex) generation algorithm.
+Since the synoptic section is highly structured, we decided to use regular patterns to extract information.
+However, since each report has different columns, a unique regular pattern would need to be used for each type of report.
+Thus, we have a regex generation algorithm.